 Relative Strength Index (RSI) Strategies

 The RSI is an oscillator that moves between 0 and 100.
 It measures the magnitude of recent price changes to determine overbought or oversold positions in assets.
-Strategy: If RSI exceeds 70, then the asset is overbought, which may signal positioning for a sell-off or correction in prices.
-If RSI falls below 30, then the asset is said to be oversold, meaning this could be a probable good time to buy.
+Strategy: If RSI exceeds 70, the asset is overbought, which may signal positioning for a sell-off or price correction.
+If the RSI falls below 30, the asset is said to be oversold, which could be a good time to buy.

-Traders often combine RSI with trendlines or moving averages in order to confirm the signal and avoid false positives of the same.
+Traders often combine RSI with trendlines or moving averages to confirm the signal and avoid false positives.

 Price Action Styles